Government undertakes Ivory Act survey for “awareness campaign”

 Ahead of this, Defra said it is working on the awareness campaign to aid the “understanding of the ivory ban and to support compliance among commercial dealers of ivory and members of the public”.

-The survey is open until January 14 and is available via Defra here.
+The survey was due to end on January 14 but this has been extended to January 21 and is available via Defra here.

 Defra said it is “inviting views from the sector, via a short survey, to help ensure that our campaign is as effective as possible”.